 On July 20, 2020, the board of directors of the company approved and effected a twelve-for-one stock split of the company's common stock.
-All common stock share and per-share data, excluding par value per share, included in the accompanying consolidated financial statements give effect to this split and have been adjusted retroactively for all periods presented.
+All common stock share and per-share data, excluding par value per share, included in the accompanying consolidated financial statements give effect to this split.